haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ee/CatalogStaging.md

 ## Implementation details

-The Magento_CatalogStaging module extends the Magento_Catalog module functionality.
+The Magento_CatalogStaging模块 extends the Magento_Catalog模块 functionality.
 It changes a category and product creation page, and related database tables to make them compatible with the Magento Staging Framework.

-The following fields are removed from the Magento_Catalog module forms:
+The following fields are removed from the Magento_Catalog模块 forms:

 - Category form:
   - Schedule design update from